DarioCattelan/DarioCattelan.github.io/content/Lore/Locations/Civilization/Netham.md

-Auland is the ancestral homeland of the [[Tankedyr]] where [[Goadheimr]] is located.
-It sits in the south of the continent, in a verdant and humid tropical bay.
+Netham is the ancestral homeland of [[Halflings]].
+It is predated by [[Old Netham]] which was seized by the other [[axiomatic mortals]] some two hundred years ago.
+Following [[Mothers' Heresy]] the majority of the lands which once made Netham were returned, which now form the modern Netham.

 # Dominant Terrain